 SEO Auditing

-What an audit covers
+What does an SEO audit cover?

 Technical audit